decretist/Dissertation/Chapter0/chapter0.md

-in), so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.
-Largely on the strength of the Ingobert project, Neil Fraistat of the University of Maryland hired me as a graduate assistant at the Maryland Institute for Technology in the Humanities (MITH) to work as a Scala/Lift programmer on the Active
+in), so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.[^ingobert] Largely on the strength of the Ingobert project, Neil Fraistat of the University of Maryland hired me as a graduate assistant at the Maryland Institute for Technology in the Humanities (MITH) to work as a Scala/Lift programmer on the Active